ain-limon/Data-Stucture/README.md

-Sure, let's talk about the problems I encountered when using the isValidDate() method in my `Date` Java project.
+Sure, let's talk about the problems I encountered when using the isValidDate() method in my Date-Java project.

 Main challenges:
 Taking into account leap years.
 This was probably the hardest part.
 I had to correctly determine whether a year is a leap year in order to handle February correctly.
 I had to take into account that a year is a leap year if it is divisible by 4 but not divisible by 100, or if it is divisible by 400.
 Sometimes I got confused in the logical conditions, and this led to errors.